Manufacturing

 Demand forecasting

-Combine sales data, seasonal patterns, distributor signals, and raw material lead times into production plans that reduce waste and prevent stockouts.
+Combine sales data, seasonality, distributor signals, inventory levels, and raw material lead times into better production plans.

 Production · Analytics